joehuchette/OR-software-tools-2016/4-graphs/README.md

 max(betweenness(erdos.renyi.game(100, 0.5)))
 ```

-Please submit the output of this R input (one line) in a .txt file on stellar.
+Please submit the output of this R input (one line) in a .txt file on Stellar.

 ## Questions?
 Please email Sébastien Martin (semartin@mit.edu).